Start Here: Everything You Need to Know

 - The Buffett Formula: Going to Bed Smarter Than When You Woke Up

 Nuanced conversations that are both timely and timeless.
-Shane Parrish interviews guests ranging from Nobel Prize winners and NYT bestselling authors to CEOs and Hollywood film producers.
+Host Shane Parrish interviews guests ranging from Nobel Prize winners to CEOs of the largest companies in the world and everything in between.

 Learn the lessons picked up from years of experience and hear the tactics that took them to the tops of their fields.
 The Knowledge Project is like the mentor you’ve always dreamed of having in work and life.